Canon T7i vs Nikon D5

 Studio photographers will appreciate that the Nikon D5 (unlike the T7i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T7i and the D5 are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the T7i followed on from the Canon T6i.
+Both the T7i and the D5 have been discontinued, but can regularly be found used on eBay.
+The D5 was replaced by the Nikon D6, while the T7i was followed by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon T7i and the Nikon D5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.